October 13, 2012

 1 tbsp lemon juice

-1 vanilla bean or 1 tsp vanilla extract (I promise the vanilla bean is worth it!)
+1 vanilla bean or 1 tsp vanilla extract (I promise the

 2 tbsp powdered sugar